NASA Glenn reinventing the wheel to aid future Mars rovers

 Padula, a materials scientist at NASA Glenn, then bumped into Creager.
-He had previously known Creager when Creager was a student, but had no idea he was back at NASA Glenn and working in the SLOPE lab.
+Padula had previously known Creager when he was a student but had no idea he was back at NASA Glenn and working in the SLOPE lab.
 When Creager described the work he was doing, Padula was immediately curious.

-“Aren’t you having problems with this plasticizing?
-I said,” Padula told Spaceflight Insider.
-“Colin just smiled at me and said yeah that’s the biggest problem we’re having.
-So I said we have the solution, and it’s called shape memory.”
+“‘Aren’t you having problems with this plasticizing?’, I said,” Padula told Spaceflight Insider.
+“Colin just smiled at me and said, ‘Yeah, that’s the biggest problem we’re having.’
+So I said [that] we have the solution, and it’s called shape memory.”

 The next day Padula came over to SLOPE to show Creager the shape memory material.
 Upon seeing it, Creager immediately wanted Padula to meet an engineer he knew at Goodyear.

-“There is a principal in solid mechanics that we call deformation or deformation field,” Padula said.
-“Every deformation that we deal with on any type of body in solid mechanics is comprised of three elements — translation, rotation, and stretch, or what is usually called strain.
-At the material element level, we’re talking about how the material itself is deforming in terms of how the (atomic) bonds are accommodating deformation.”
+“There is a principle in solid mechanics that we call deformation or deformation field,” Padula said.
+“Every deformation that we deal with on any type of body in solid mechanics is [composed] of three elements: translation, rotation, and stretch, or what is usually called strain.
+At the material element level, we’re talking about how the material itself is deforming in terms of how the [atomic] bonds are accommodating deformation.”

 The problem, Padula explained, is that most designs for rover tires are trying to limit the strain component.
-Most conventional materials, such as the spring steel they have been using, has an upper limit of strain, that is .3 percent.
+Most conventional materials, such as the spring steel they have been using, has an upper limit of strain that is 0.3 percent.

 “Instead of doing the elastic bond stretch at the atomic level that we do with other materials, what’s happening with shape memory alloys is that we have opened up a unique well in the energy landscape,” Padula said.
 “That well exists in a handful of different material alloy systems.
 Nickel-titanium is the predominant one of choice because this particular one, of all the ones we know of currently, has the highest energy density.
 It gives us the most capability.”